 - Criteria: First-degree assault involves an intentional attempt to kill another individual or knowingly causing or attempting to cause serious physical harm to someone.

 - Penalties: If a serious physical injury occurs, it’s categorized as a Class A Felony which leads to 10-30 years or life imprisonment.
-If no serious injury results, it’s classified as a Class B Felony, with a sentence ranging from 5 to 15 years in prison.
+Without serious injury, it’s classified as a Class B Felony, which ranges from 5 to 15 years in prison.

 Second Degree Assault in Lafayette County, MO